Configuration

 Multiple Repositories

-For larger projects with multiple codebases or documentation sources:
+For larger projects with multiple codebases or documentation sources, use numbered environment variables:

 # ============================================